chethanhn29/Data-science-ML-and-DL-Resources/Interview_preparation/LLM/Finetuning/Notes7_Lora_Finetuning.md

     - **Efficient Weight Updates:**
     - By tracking weight changes using smaller matrices, LoRA optimizes the fine-tuning process.
     - Only the changed weights need to be updated during fine-tuning, reducing computational complexity and resource requirements.

+**LoRA Process:**
+- Freeze original model weights; inject low-rank matrices with dimensions ensuring product matches original weights.
+- Train smaller matrices via supervised learning, updating them instead of original weights.
+- For inference, multiply low-rank matrices, add to frozen weights, and replace original weights in the model.
+- LoRA fine-tuned model is task-specific, maintaining the same number of parameters as the original model.

 ### **LoRA Fine-Tuning: A Step-by-Step Breakdown**